Physical Health Lets you look good in your jeans, and wrestle bears

 For me, it’s long enough to work up a sweat, but short enough to not eat up my day.
 I’ve read that you should either do 30 minutes of low to medium intensity exercise daily or 20 minutes of high intensity exercise 3 times a week.
 When starting out or when old, I’d recommend low weights high reps to reduce the risk of quitting and injury.

-What is your cardio HIT protocol?
+What is your cardio HIIT protocol?

 “Tony the trainer” taught me a great protocol I swear by it, and think I came close to it accidentally before.

 TL;DR: All that matters is training at 90% of your max HR.
 15 minutes a day 3x a week and you’re set.
 But good luck doing 15 minutes at 90% max HR.
 Break it down as follows.
-5 min off, 5 off, 4 on, 4 off, … 1 on, 1 off.
+5 min on, 5 off, 4 on, 4 off, … 1 on, 1 off.
 You should get a curve as follows

 TODO: Add heart graphs